Cardiac Rehabilitation: Hospital Program

 - Ways to help your body recover and:

 - If you had a heart transplant, avoid rejection of your new heart.

-Your hospital rehab staff should be able to provide you with information and resources for making the transition from hospital to home.
-This includes how to find a cardiac rehab program in your community.
+Your hospital rehab staff can provide you with information and resources for making the transition from hospital to home.
+They can also refer you to a cardiac rehab program in your community.

 An exercise program in the hospital progresses from initial supportive and self-care activities to regular daily walking.